 Smart scan approach, including machine learning through metadata analysis that identifies data that has changed for backup versus repeatedly backing up all data regardless if it has changed or not.
 By focusing on backing up only the new or changed data, backup cycles are dramatically shortened.

-Native data format and vendor agnostic approach that enables device migration and data intelligence use cases.
+Native data format and vendor-agnostic approach that enables device migration and data intelligence use cases.

-The Phoenix components of NAS shares are:
+The Druva components of NAS shares are:

 - Register and configure NAS devices and shares for backup in the server infrastructure of the organization.